Teaching Kids About Search Privacy and Online Safety

 Use Parental Controls

 Most Internet service providers offer parental controls, and a number of software tools are available for additional peace of mind.
-Review the process for setting up those controls and make sure you’re comfortable with the settings you use to protect your kids.
+Review the process of setting up those controls and make sure you’re comfortable with the settings you use to protect your kids.
 These might need to be adjusted from time to time, as the kids get more mature or in specific cases where they need to do expanded research for homework.
 Just remember to reset your controls after the assignment is complete.

 Safeguard Your Own Search History